• New Posts

 Instructions

-• In a mixing bowl or bowl of an electric mixer, beat butter until smooth and creamy, about 2 minutes.
+• In a mixing bowl or bowl of an electric mixer, beat butter on medium-high speed until smooth and creamy, about 2 minutes.

-• Add confectioners' sugar ½ cup at a time, mixing well and scraping down sides of bowl occasionally.
+• With the mixer on low, begin adding confectioners' sugar ½ cup at a time, mixing well and scraping down sides of bowl occasionally.

 • Beat in vanilla and salt; stir until smooth.